Children’s Lead Poisoning Prevention Program

 Today, childhood lead poisoning is considered the most preventable environmental disease among young children, yet an estimated 250,000 U.S. children have elevated blood-lead levels.
 A simple blood test can prevent permanent damage that will last a lifetime.
 Plumas County Public Health is committed to eliminating this burden to public health.

 Most children who have lead poisoning do not look or act sick.
-Symptoms, if present, may be confusion with common childhood complaints, such as stomachache, crankiness, headaches, or loss of appetite.
+Symptoms, if present, may be confused with common childhood complaints, such as stomachache, crankiness, headaches, or loss of appetite.

 Free Testing Available